danielroe/roe.dev/src/content/blog/nuxt-server-components.md

 It's possible to use server components within [Nuxt](https://nuxt.com/), even if you are generating a static site.
 That makes it possible to build complex sites that mix dynamic components, server-rendered HTML and even static chunks of markup.

-> :span{class="i-ri:lightbulb-fill h-4 w-4"} Believe it or not, Nuxt has had server components since before React.

 ## Key benefits

 1. ⚡️ Server components allow you to extract logic **out of your client-side bundle**.